PyPSA/WHOBS/README.md

 You'll also need a linear program solver, see the [advice for free software solvers](https://www.pypsa.org/doc/installation.html#getting-a-solver-for-linear-optimisation).
-To solve 31 years, you'll need a commercial solver like Gurobi or CPLEX.
+To solve 31 years at once, you'll need a commercial solver like Gurobi or CPLEX.

 ## Weather data